 Conclusion

-Growing vegetables for beginners in small spaces is one of the most accessible things you can start this weekend, and this guide has given you everything you need to begin.
+Growing vegetables in small spaces is one of the most accessible things you can start this weekend.
+This guide has given you everything you need to begin.
 You now know which crops suit limited space, which containers to use, how much sunlight each plant needs, and which mistakes to avoid in your first season.

-The most practical next step is a simple one: choose one crop from the beginner tier, find one container of the right size, and plant it.
+The most practical next step: choose one crop from the beginner tier, find one container of the right size, and plant it.
 Lettuce from seed to plate takes less than six weeks.
 Radishes take less than a month.
-Starting small and succeeding is far more valuable than planning an ambitious garden that never gets planted.
+Starting small and succeeding beats planning a big garden that never gets planted.

-When you are ready to expand beyond individual containers and think about building a complete small garden from the ground up, the parent guide on this site covers everything from choosing your space to your first full planting plan: [How Do You Start a Small Backyard Garden with No Experience?]
+When you are ready to expand beyond individual containers and build a complete small garden from the ground up, the parent guide on this site covers everything from choosing your space to your first full planting plan: How Do You Start a Small Backyard Garden with No Experience?